marco-brandizi/knetminer-wiki/Creating-a-novel-knowledge-network-for-QTLNetMiner.md

 http://plants.ensembl.org/biomart/martview?VIRTUALSCHEMANAME=plants_mart_26&ATTRIBUTES=boleracea_eg_gene.default.homologs.ensembl_peptide_id|boleracea_eg_gene.default.homologs.athaliana_eg_homolog_ensembl_peptide|boleracea_eg_gene.default.homologs.athaliana_eg_orthology_type|boleracea_eg_gene.default.homologs.athaliana_eg_homolog_perc_id|boleracea_eg_gene.default.homologs.athaliana_eg_homolog_perc_id_r1|boleracea_eg_gene.default.homologs.athaliana_eg_homolog_is_tree_compliant&FILTERS=&VISIBLEPANEL=resultspanel
 ```

-Clicking on that URL should re-generate your table, useful for the feature. *IMPORTANT*: as you can see, this URL uses the database "plants_mart_26".
+Clicking on that URL should re-generate your table, useful for the future. **IMPORTANT**: as you can see, this URL uses the database "plants_mart_26".
 When BioMart updates its databases, the old versions seem to get deleted.
 So if you try to access this table in the feature and get an error, check which database version they've updated to (30?
 33?) and replace the number in plants_mart_26 by the appropriate number.
 The link should then work again (of course, you will get slightly different results since the database has changed).

 Let's load that table into Ondex.
 Open Ondex using `bash ondex/runme.sh`, click on "Start a new graph", and open the console using "Tools -> Console".
 The language used in the console is similar to Javascript, here is some example code to create a graph out of it: